-In February 2014 Duncan Ferguson was promoted to the first team as a coach by manager Roberto Martinez.
+In February 2014 he was promoted to the first team as a coach by manager Roberto Martinez.

 Ferguson was awarded a testimonial by Everton in July 2015 which saw Wayne Rooney back in an Everton shirt for the first time since he left the club for Manchester United in 2004.

-In January 2016, Duncan Ferguson was declared bankrupt by the High Court in London.
+In January 2016, Ferguson was declared bankrupt by the High Court in London.

 Back to Everton